The Meadows Casino & Hotel: History

 In early 1931, Nevada governor Fred B. Balzar signed into law Assembly Bill 98, which legalized gambling, and the Meadows was one of the first casinos to open after legalization.
-The Meadows was owned by Anthony Cornero (aka Anthony Stralla), who was a major bootlegger during Prohibition, operating out of Los Angeles.
-However, because of a bootlegging conviction, the casino was licensed in the names of his brothers, Frank and Louis Stralla.
-The Meadows opened on May 2, 1931.
-Cornero sold the hotel in July 1931 to Alex Richmond.
-In September 1931, a fire broke out at the hotel.
-Because it was outside the Las Vegas city limits, the Las Vegas city fire department refused to fight the fire.
+The Meadows was owned by Frank and Louis Stralla and opened on May 2, 1931.
+They sold the hotel in July 1931 to Alex Richmond.
+In September 1931, a fire broke out at the hotel and because it was outside the Las Vegas city limits, the Las Vegas city fire department refused to fight the fire.

 The casino was leased in 1932 to Guido Marchetti, Frank Miller and Earl West.
 Then, in 1935, the property was sold to Dave Stearns, Sam Stearns and Larry Potter.
 The Meadows later became a house of prostitution, operated by Eddie Clippinger.
-The Meadows was closed down in 1942 by the federal government under provisions of the May Act, as it was near Las Vegas Army Airfield (now Nellis Air Force Base).
+The Meadows was closed down in 1942 by the federal government under provisions of the May Act, as it was near Las Vegas Army Airfield.
 It later caught on fire and was demolished.